 BRIDGE_POLARIS_ACCESSTOKEN environment variable to pass sensitive information such as password or access token to Synopsys Bridge (recommended for security purposes).
 Note that Synopsys Bridge automatically picks up values passed thru these environment variables.

---stage argument to specify the Synopsys security product in use.
+--stage argument to specify the Synopsys security product you are integrating with.

 Here is the input.json file: